Switch to: EN Português (PT) Español (ES)

-Air travel has many different goals such as leisure, work and other activities.
-However, when we fly regularly and generally at high altitudes, our body tends to react differently than we are used to.
+Air travel has many different objectives, such as leisure, work, and other activities.
+However, when we fly regularly and generally at high altitudes, our body tends to react differently than what we are accustomed to.

-Inside an aircraft we are confined to a small, dry, vibrating, noisy and often pressurized space (common in high-performance jets and turbo-props, where the cabin is pumped with air to keep the atmosphere and density more similar to conditions in soil).
-Even flying in a large modern aircraft, our body suffers from the difference in environments, even more so when flight regularly.
+Inside an aircraft we are confined to a small, dry, vibrating, noisy, and often pressurized space (common in high-performance jets and turbo-props, where the cabin is pumped with air to keep the atmosphere and density more similar to conditions on the ground).
+Our body suffers from the difference in environments, even flying in a large modern aircraft, and even more so when flying regularly.

 Many high-noise aircraft have headphones so passengers can communicate with each other and eliminate some of the cabin noise.
 However, if you fly in an aircraft that doesn’t have headphones, consider investing in a good noise-canceling headset, such as BOSE or SEINHEISER models (values ranging from US $200 to US $500*).

 When reaching high altitudes, the aircraft often doesn’t have great humidity and the air entering the cabin is dry and cold.
-Modern aircrafts have air heating cabins and humidification systems, but if we are flying on commercial flight or a smaller aircraft, we must attend to get hydrated.
+Modern aircraft have air heating cabins and humidification systems, but if we are flying on a commercial flight or a smaller aircraft, we must be sure to stay hydrated.
 Remember to drink water regularly throughout the flight and make constant use of moisturizing creams.
-Very long trips tend to dry out the skin, the lips, the eyes and the mucosa of the nose.
-Remember to use moisturizing products, nose serum and eye drops at intervals of 3 to 4 hours, in order to minimize the effects of dryness.
+Very long trips tend to dry out the skin, the lips, the eyes, and the mucosa of the nose.
+Remember to use moisturizing products, nose serum, and eye drops at intervals of 3 to 4 hours, in order to minimize the effects of dryness.

 Internal cabin pressure

-As mentioned earlier, many aircrafts have an internal pressurizing system to improve cabin atmospheric conditions and oxygen circulation for all on board.
-In commercial airplanes, there is a limitation of pressurization due to the long aircraft dimensions, making the amount of oxygen in the cabin smaller than in soil.
+As mentioned earlier, many aircraft have an internal pressurizing system to improve cabin atmospheric conditions and oxygen circulation for all on board.
+In commercial airplanes, there is a limitation of pressurization due to long aircraft dimensions, making the amount of oxygen in the cabin smaller than on the ground.
 In aerial paths like this, the journey can be extremely tiring.
-Therefore, remember to, when flying long distances, choose an aircraft with low “CABIN ALTITUDE”.
+Therefore, remember when flying long distances to choose an aircraft with low “CABIN ALTITUDE”.
 Thus, the pressurizing will be greater, keeping the condition of the cabin even more similar to the atmospheric condition of the ground and, consequently, making the flight calmer and passengers more relaxed.

-Getting renovated to your destination is priceless when you are traveling for business or pleasure and allows you to get ready for your tasks, saving you from the post-flight rest.
+Arriving refreshed to your destination is priceless when you are traveling for business or pleasure, and allows you to get ready for your tasks, saving you from a long period of post-flight rest.

-If flying is necessary, it is recommended the use of nasal decongestants and medications (important: consult a physician prior to use of medications).
-In addition, it is also advised to avoid making too much force by pressing your nose in an attempt to unclog it, as this action can generate more pressure and make the situation worse.
+If flying is necessary, the use of nasal decongestants and medications is recommended (important: consult a physician prior to use of medications).
+In addition, it is also advised to avoid blowing your nose with too much force in an attempt to unclog it, as this action can generate more pressure and make the situation worse.
 If you feel a difference in pressure at the time of the takeoff and landing, remember to stay calm and make light movements with your jaw, opening and closing your mouth.
-This way, you will equalize the pressure of the middle ear with the pressure of the cabin.
+This way you will equalize the pressure of the middle ear with the pressure of the cabin.

 Simple tips like these can help make your trip more comfortable and relaxing.
-That way, you will arrive at your next destination ready to any experience that comes your way.
+That way, you will arrive at your next destination ready for any experience that comes your way.